thirtytwoten/chimera/README.md

-chimera
+# chimera
 ======

+### Running app locally
-clone or download project and run the following commands within the project directory: npm install npm start
+clone or download project and run the following commands within the project directory:
+`npm install`
+`npm start`

 the app should be running at localhost:3000